lhartmann2/ezAttendance/README.md

 - Domain and SSL key (for HTTPS support)

 ## Initial Setup
+Clone the repository to your machine and navigate to the project's root directory.
 ### Database
 Execute 'attendance.sql' on your MariaDB instance to setup the required schema and tables.